audioxide/data/data/posts/20200325-reviews-moaning-uneasy-laughter.md

   a perfectly pleasant smorgasbord of gothy synth pop which goes in one ear and out the other.
 week: 225
+blurb: It's all a bit clean cut, a perfectly pleasant smorgasbord of gothy synth pop which goes in one ear and out the other.
 ---
 author: André
 review: >-